This is my best attempt towards putting together a complete list of common digestive conditions to help with your research.

 Number 16.
 Ah. there you are.
 You are so famous – you show up every single day in hospitals all across the world.
 Sometimes having you present is legit; usually not.
 See above to learn all about Irritable Bowel Syndrome (i.e. IBS).

-Lactose intolerance is a digestive disorder caused by the inability to digest lactose, the main carbohydrate in dairy products.
-It can cause various symptoms, including bloating, diarrhea and abdominal cramps.
+Lactose intolerance can cause various symptoms, including bloating, diarrhea and abdominal cramps.
+It is the body’s inability to digest lactose, the main carbohydrate in dairy products.
 People with lactose intolerance don’t make enough of the enzyme lactase, which is needed to digest lactose.
 Dairy is one tricky devil, though.
 Grab my list of 100 Dairy Sources and Alternate Names.

 Pancreatitis is inflammation of the pancreas.
 Acute pancreatitis is short term and may go away in a few days with treatment.
 Chronic, or long-lasting, pancreatitis can get worse over time and cause lasting damage.